 No Drain Vegan Instant Pot Mashed Potatoes are the easiest and the creamiest.
 And you only need three ingredients and 20 minutes to make them.
 They're delicious on their own or topped with mushroom gravy.

-Instant Pots and other electric pressure cookers are wonderful for making everything from rice to pasta with minimal time and effort.
+Instant Pots and other electric pressure cookers are wonderful for making everything from coconut rice to vegan pasta puttanesca with minimal time and effort.
 Imagine being able to throw some potatoes in a pot, walk away, then come back to perfectly cooked tubers that are easy to mash, creamy, and delicious.

 And you don't even need to drain them.
 Plus since you can keep them warm throughout your meal, I recommend saving room for seconds.

 - You can make it with 3 ingredients (plus salt and pepper) in 20 minutes.

 - You don't need to drain the potatoes.

 - It's omnivore approved and sure to become a favorite.

 - Gold potatoes: Also sold as yellow potatoes or Yukon gold.
 They are buttery with a thin skin you don't even need to peel.

 - Unsweetened non-dairy milk: I prefer organic soy, but other varieties such as oat, almond, or macadamia will work, as long as they do not contain sugar or other sweeteners.